 Entering freshmen are automatically considered for Academic Recruiting Scholarships if they apply for admissions by Dec.
 1 and the admissions process is completed by December 31.
 Continuing undergraduate students are also automatically considered for University scholarships.
 See the information above regarding "What are My Chances for Receiving a Scholarship."

-Incoming freshmen who apply by the admission deadline will be notified of any Academic Recruiting Scholarships by the first week of April.
-If they meet our priority deadline of March 1 for completing the FAFSA, then their federal aid and other need-based aid will also be awarded by the first week of April.
+If you are an incoming freshmen who apply by the admission deadline, then you will be notified of any Academic Recruiting Scholarships by the first week of April.
+If you meet our priority deadline of March 1 for completing the FAFSA, then your federal aid and other need-based aid will also be awarded by the first week of April.
+For upperclassmen, you will receive notification about your financial aid package after spring semester grades are posted for all students.
 We do continue to process aid during the summer and even after the fall semester starts.
-You can apply at any time, but remember that some programs have deadlines and it can take up to 12 weeks for your aid to be available.
-For upperclassmen, renewable scholarships are awarded in late April/early May while all other processing begins as soon as spring semester grades are posted.
+You can apply at any time, but remember that some programs have deadlines and it may take several weeks for your aid to be available.

-If necessary, Clemson might ask you to submit additional information or copies of your family's tax returns for a federally mandated process called Verification.
+If necessary, Clemson might ask you to submit additional information and/or copies of your family's IRS Tax Return Transcripts for a federally mandated process called Verification.
 To speed up processing, please respond as quickly as you can and make sure all forms are signed and complete.
 We will process your aid as soon as possible, but we must follow strict federal guidelines if your application is selected for review.
 No federal aid will be confirmed for disbursement until the verification process is complete which may take several weeks.